-- E 6.1 In all cattle housing, adequate lighting, whether fixed or portable, must be available to enable them to be thoroughly inspected at any time. - E 6.2 REVISED Housed cows must have access for the normal period of daylight hours to an area lit to a level of 200 lux at cattle eve level. - E 6.3 LEGAL During housing, a period of low level lighting must be provided to promote resting behaviour.
+- E 6.2 Housed cows must have access for the normal period of daylight hours to an area lit to a level of 200 lux at cattle eye level. - E 6.3 LEGAL During housing, a period of low level lighting must be provided to promote resting behaviour.